In the final part of a series on common CRM implementation issues and how to avoid them, we cover the importance of CRM monitoring and enforcement.

 Using these dashboards to compare performance across teams, departments, offices, and sites can build a spirit of competition.
 Using this information for weekly, monthly, and annual performance reviews is key to driving usage.

-Here are three examples of where CRM KPI performance metrics can be used in reviews to enforce proper behavior:
+Here are three examples of where CRM KPI performance metrics can be used in performance reviews to help drive proper CRM behavior:

 1. Monthly Sales Review